keboola/website/_landing/how-to-win-data.md

   subheadline: Used by over 3000 happy dataheroes in companies across 4 continents
 - template: horizontal-rule
   block: hr
-- template: ask-demo
-  block: ask-demo
-  ctaname: Get price quote
-  headline: "Interested to learning how you can turn\L your company in just 3 months
-    ?"
-  content: <span class="s1">Take 15 minutes &amp; learn how to become your CEOs favourite
-    person while turning your company to smartest in your market.
-We guarantee that if you </span><strong><span class="s1">don’t get results within 3 months, you will get Keboola for free</span></strong><span class="s1">.</span>
 - template: article-list-four-row
   block: article-list-four-row
   subheadline: Use data to drive your decissions